 The Healer offers followers a number of increasingly powerful means to heal themselves from damage and other ill effects.
-Elyvilon also allows healing of hostile monsters, trying to turn them neutral.
+Followers may also attempt to pacify hostile monsters and turn them neutral.
 Elyvilon may directly intervene to save a follower's life, and may also occasionally protect the follower's allies from death.
 Especially pious followers can be sure of aid when calling upon Elyvilon for protection.

 Elyvilon likes it when you explore the world.